preetisawant/runtimes/common/app_mng.md

 For example, run the following commands to stage your application without App Management utilities:

 ```
-cf set-env myApp BLUEMIX_APP_MGMT_INSTALL false
+ibmcloud cf set-env myApp BLUEMIX_APP_MGMT_INSTALL false
-cf restage myApp
+ibmcloud cf restage myApp
 ```
 {: codeblock}

 ## Restrictions
 {: #restrictions}
 * Changes that you make to your application by using App Management are transient and are lost after you exit this mode.
 This mode is only for temporary development use and is not intended to be used as a production environment due to performance.
-* For Node.js applications, most App Management utilities do not work if you set your **start** command in the `manifest.yml` file (command) or `CF CLI (-c)`.
+* For Node.js applications, most App Management utilities do not work if you set your **start** command in the `manifest.yml` file or with the `-c` option on the command line.
 Those methods are buildpack overrides and are anti-patterns for starting Node.js applications.
 For best results, set the **start** command in the `package.json` file or `Procfile`.

 ### Liberty and Node.js utilities
 {: #liberty_and_node_utilities}